cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/society/_index.md

 weight: 8
 date: 2020-08-15
 description: >
-  In this module we will learn how to aply data science for the good of the society.
-We introduce two examples one for COVID-19, the other for hydrology.
+  In this module, we will learn how to apply data science for the good of society.
+We introduce two examples, one for COVID-19, the other for hydrology.
 ---

 <!--